Nottingham Country Municipal Utility District (NCMUD) District Overview

 Wastewater Treatment Plant

-NCMUD owns and operates a Wastewater Treatment Plant (WWTP) designed to treat 650,000 gallon per day of wastewater located at 19800 Almond Park Drive adjacent to Mason Creek.
-The WWTP consistently achieves better effluent than what is required by NCMUD’s State Discharge Permit.
+NCMUD owns and operates a Wastewater Treatment Plant (WWTP) designed to treat 650,000 GPD of wastewater located at 19800 Almond Park Drive adjacent to Mason Creek.
+The WWTP consistently achieves better effluent quality than what is required by NCMUD’s State Discharge Permit.

-NCMUD just completed a major renovation and improvement project to replace 30+ year old equipment, add a second clarifier for reliability, and divide the single aeration basin into two basins that can be operated independently to facilitate maintenance.
+In 2022 NCMUD completed a major renovation and improvement project to replace 30+ year old equipment, add a second clarifier for reliability, and divide a single aeration basin into two basins that can be operated independently to facilitate maintenance.

-NCMUD’s Wastewater Treatment Plant has an onsite diesel fueled emergency power generator that will provide electrical power to operate the WWTP when CenterPoint power is unavailable.
+NCMUD’s WWTP has an onsite diesel fueled emergency power generator that will provide electrical power to operate the WWTP when CenterPoint power is unavailable.

 Hurricane Harvey Flooding and Mitigation Projects

-Since the WWTP is located on higher ground than the Water Supply Plant, and because some equipment is located at the top of the treatment tanks that are above ground, the site flooding during Harvey did minor damage.
-The WWTP continued to operate throughout Harvey, but it was close: if the floodwaters had risen a few more inches, the WWTP’s electrical equipment would have been flooded.
+Since the WWTP is located on higher ground than the Plant, and because some equipment is located at the top of the above ground treatment tanks, the flooding during Harvey did minor damage.
+The WWTP continued to operate throughout Harvey, but it was close; if the floodwaters had risen a few more inches, the WWTP’s electrical equipment would have been flooded.

-The Board of Directors decided to modify the WWTP Plant to raise vulnerable equipment to appropriately 3 or more feet above the Harvey flood water level.
-This project will include replacement of 30+ year old equipment that was previously scheduled for replacement in the next few years.
-NCMUD is currently preparing construction plans for the WWTP flood mitigation project and construction will begin in 2022.
+The Board decided to modify the WWTP to raise vulnerable equipment to appropriately 3 or more feet above the Harvey flood water level.
+This project includes replacement of 30+ year old equipment including the existing emergency power generator.
+This project is currently scheduled to be complete in the Summer of 2024.

-The NCMUD owns and operates a network of approximately 153,082 feet of gravity sanitary sewer lines ranging in diameter from 8-inches to 30-inches including approximately 785 manholes.
-In addition, a sanitary sewer lift station located at 2650 South Fry Road serves the southern portion of the NCMUD by lifting the wastewater and then pumping it to a downstream gravity sanitary sewer line.
+NCMUD owns and operates a network of approximately 153,082 LF of gravity sanitary sewer lines ranging in diameter from 8 inches to 30 inches including approximately 785 manholes.
+A sanitary lift station located at 2650 South Fry Road serves the southern portion of NCMUD by lifting the wastewater and then pumping it to a downstream gravity sanitary sewer line.
 This lift station has a permanent onsite emergency power generator to continue operation during a CenterPoint power outage.

 Sanitary Sewer Preventive Maintenance Program

-NCMUD initiated in 2009 a Sanitary Sewer Preventive Maintenance Program in which each year approximately 20% of the sanitary sewer system within NCMUD is cleaned and televised.
-This means that every sanitary sewer line will be cleaned (essentially a power washing) once every 5 years.
-The cleaning serves multiple purposes: (1) it removes grease and sediment build up that could lead to sewer line blockages affecting customers, (2) it is necessary to clean in order to run the in-pipe video camera to identify and then repair sewer line defects and damages, and (3) this preventive maintenance will avoid emergency blockages and sewer collapses that usually cause greater inconvenience to customers and result in a higher cost.
+NCMUD initiated a Sanitary Sewer Preventive Maintenance Program in 2009 in which each year approximately 20% of the sanitary sewer system within NCMUD is cleaned and televised.
+This means that every sanitary sewer line will be cleaned, essentially, power washed, once every 5 years.
+The cleaning serves multiple purposes: (1) it removes grease and sediment build up that could lead to sewer line blockages; (2) it is necessary to clean the system in order to run the in-pipe video camera to identify and then repair sewer line defects and damage; and (3) preventive maintenance will avoid emergency blockages and sewer collapses that cause inconvenience to customers and increase maintenance costs.

 Reuse of Treated Wastewater Effluent

-As the costs of drinking water continue to increase over time, the cost effectiveness of using treated and disinfected wastewater for irrigation and lake makeup water will become more attractive.
+As the costs of drinking water continue to increase over time, the cost effectiveness of using treated and disinfected wastewater for irrigation and lake makeup water should be considered.
 Wastewater reuse is common in some other areas of Texas and the United States and is expected to be utilized more in the Houston area in the future.

 NOTTINGHAM GREENBELT PARK

-In 1998, NCMUD purchased approximately 43 acres along the north side of Highland Knolls Boulevard and the west side of Fry Road.
-At that time, this acreage was an open field and was expected to eventually be developed for multifamily and commercial land uses.
-NCMUD envisioned a public open space for the use of its residents that would include extensive tree planting and a trail system for community exercise and enjoyment.
+In 1998, NCMUD purchased approximately 44 acres along the north side of Highland Knolls Boulevard and the west side of Fry Road.
+At that time, the acreage was an open field that was expected to eventually be developed for multifamily and commercial land uses.
+NCMUD envisioned a public greenspace to offer the community outdoor areas to gather for recreation, exercise, and social activities.

-In 2016, NCMUD obtained the undeveloped Norwalk Drive street right of way on the south side of Highland Knolls Blvd. in order to develop it into the Norwalk Park and provide a trail connection to the Greenbelt Park.
-It had been an undeveloped grass area prior to the acquisition.
-NCMUD has since planted 15 additional trees, and installed 615 feet of trail, a drinking fountain, several benches, and an irrigation system.
+In 2016, NCMUD obtained the undeveloped Norwalk Drive street right of way on the south side of Highland Knolls Boulevard and created Norwalk Park that includes a trail connection to Greenbelt Park.
+NCMUD has since enhanced the area by adding trees, trails, drinking fountains, benches, and landscaping.

 FINANCING OF CAPITAL IMPROVEMENT PROJECTS

-The NCMUD Board of Directors prefers to fund major capital improvement projects on a pay as you go basis rather than sell bonds.
+The Board prefers to fund major capital improvement projects on a pay-as-you-go basis rather than sell bonds to finance such projects.
+This results in overall cost-savings to NCMUD’s taxpayers since no debt service/interest is paid by NCMUD for projects paid on a pay-as-you-go basis.
 The Board is proactive in performing facility condition inspections and preventive maintenance on a regular schedule to reduce the likelihood of sudden emergency repairs, although the possibility of such emergencies cannot be eliminated.
-NCMUD does have voter authorized bonds that could be sold if the size and urgency of a project warranted it.
+NCMUD does have voter authorized bonds that could be sold if the size and urgency of a project to rehabilitate and/or replace a District facility warranted the issuance of bonds.